Mariam Shengelia: Career

 In 2018, Shengelia first rose to national prominence on the fifth and final season of X Factor Georgia, where she reached the semi-finals.
 A year later, she competed in the second season of Georgian Idol, which was used to select Georgia's representative for the cancelled Eurovision Song Contest 2020 and she finished sixth place.
 Had that contest taken place, she could have been one of the backing vocalists for Tornike Kipiani's song "Take Me as I Am," which was selected to represent Georgia that year.
 In 2021, she competed in the fourth season of The Voice Sakartvelo, where she was eliminated in the semi-finals.
 Four years later, she finished in runner-up on Tsekvaven Varskvlavebi, which is the Georgian version of the media franchise Dancing with the Stars.

 On 14 March 2025, Georgian Public Broadcaster (GPB) announced Freedom, performed by Shengelia as the Georgian entry for the Eurovision Song Contest 2025 in Basel.
-She finished in 15th place in the second semi-final with the second fewest points, thus failing to qualify.
+She finished in 15th place in the second semi-final with 28 points, thus failing to qualify.

 Political views

 Shengelia has been criticised for publicly supporting Georgian Dream, the ruling party of Georgia, and participating in commercials and concerts supported by it.
 She stated that by participating in concerts, she wants to spread her primary message, which is peace.
-According to media reports, she originally took part in protests against the ruling party in 2023 and shared a post in her Facebook account in 2022 proclaiming that she apologized for the actions of the second Garibashvili government in the face of Russian invasion of Ukraine.
+According to media reports, she originally took part in protests against the ruling party in 2023 and shared a post in her Facebook account in 2022 proclaiming that she apologize for the actions of the second Garibashvili government in the face of Russian invasion of Ukraine.